 MRSA infections can manifest in many different ways.

 Most often, MRSA superbug infections look and feel like a spider or insect bite.
-Cuts, wounds and surgical sites are also particularly vulnerable to infection.
+Cuts, wounds, and surgical wounds are also particularly vulnerable to infection.

 MRSA has a nasty habit of moving very fast and it can be unpredictable.
 This is why prevention is the best medicine.
 However, if you maintain a healthy lifestyle, you will heal quicker from any illness you encounter.